Key Takeaways

 When used thoughtfully, a diffuser doesn't need to dominate the space.
 A subtle, well-timed presence is often far more supportive than continuous fragrance throughout the night.

-💡For more practical aromatherapy insights and diffuser guidance, explore our latest articles or connect with us on social media.
+💡For more practical aromatherapy insights and diffuser guidance, explore our complete guide to essential oil diffuser benefits, types, and how to choose or connect with us on social media.

 Frequently Asked Questions